pidconsortium/EPIC-API-v2/UPGRADE.md

 4. install the handle software as the user "root".
-Untar the handle software on place of your choosing.
+Untar the handle software in the place of your choosing.
 An example is:

         # cd /opt
         # tar -tvzf /tmp/hsj-8.1.0.tgz